hungrycrow33/3D-model-color-customizer/README.md

 # Color Customizer: Chair

-Study of the tutorial "Customizing a 3D Model with React-Three-Fiber"
+Study of the tutorial "Customizing a 3D Model with React-Three-Fiber" using react-three-fiber.

 https://avellstudio-mp.medium.com/pavlo-s-keynotes-color-customizer-app-for-a-3d-model-with-react-three-fiber-570621e982ed